davepinch/pinchy.cc/content/topics/works/a/adolph-menzel/frederick-the-great-playing-the-flute-at-sanssouci/en.wikipedia.org.md

 type: website
 url: /en.wikipedia.org/wiki/Frederick_the_Great_Playing_the_Flute_at_Sanssouci/
 website: "https://en.wikipedia.org/wiki/Frederick_the_Great_Playing_the_Flute_at_Sanssouci"
+wikipedia of: Frederick the Great Playing the Flute at Sanssouci
 tags:
-  - Frederick the Great Playing the Flute at Sanssouci
   - Frederick the Great
   - Wikipedia
 ---